Selom Mawugbe: Santa Cruz Warriors (2021–2022)

 On January 11, 2021, the Santa Cruz Warriors drafted Mawugbe with the 21st pick in the second round of the 2021 NBA G League draft.
 He was discovered by general manager Ryan Atkinson, who noticed his college highlights while reviewing film from several dozen prospects.
 Mawugbe averaged 5.3 points and 4.4 rebounds per game while shooting 83 percent from the field.
 He sat out the 108-96 playoff loss to the Lakeland Magic with a knee injury.

+Rostock Seawolves (2022–2023)

+Mawugbe saw the hardwood in 34 Bundesliga games (34 starts) to average 8.7 points, 6.6 rebounds and a league-leading 2.1 blocks per contest, while connecting on 74.1 percent from the field.
+He garnered Basketball Bundesliga Best Defender honours.

+Le Mans Sarthe Basket (2023–2024)

+On June 22, 2023, he put pen to paper on a contract with Le Mans Sarthe Basket of the French top-tier LNB Pro A.

+Aquila Basket Trento (2024–present)

+On June 22, 2024, he signed with Dolomiti Energia Trento of the Italian Lega Basket Serie A (LBA).